Carson Kelly Preview, Player Props: Tigers vs. Royals

 Carson Kelly At The Plate

-- He has gone deep in two of 45 games played this season, and in 1.4% of his plate appearances.
+- Kelly has picked up a hit in 44.4% of his 45 games this year, with at least two hits in 15.6% of those games.

+- In 45 games played this season, he has homered in only two of them.

-- Kelly has an RBI in eight of 45 games this year, with multiple RBI in three of them.
+- Kelly has an RBI in eight of 45 games this season, with multiple RBI in three of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.